ChitrarthVasdev/Task-3-Dashboard-Design/README.md

 #### ➤ Click Close & Apply to save changes

-## For more information about these steps refer to the pdf in repository named : Data Preparation.docx
+## For more information about these steps refer to the pdf in repository named : Data Preparation.pdf